 h.
 The final step is to Schedule the '.bat' file to run at a suitable interval.
 Within Windows, the 'Task Scheduler' can be found beneath the 'Accessories' / 'System Tools' section under the 'All Programs' menu.
 In linux, use the 'crontab' command.

-This article walked through the steps for configuring the Taleo Connect Client to download data from Taleo and save to a location to be automatically consumed by the Data Sync tool, and loaded to BICS.
+This article walked through the steps for configuring the Taleo Connect Client to download data from Taleo and save to a location to be automatically consumed by the Data Sync tool, and loaded to ADW.